 - All assessment marks are derived from single marking with moderation.
-This means that every piece of assessment is marked by an Internal Examiner (usually the Module Leader), then a sample of work, including scripts from across the full range of marks, including all Fail marks, is then additionally marked by a second Internal Examiner to confirm standards. - The work related to the GG3008 Independent Research Project is double marked.
-This means that two Internal Examiners mark the work and agree a mark. - All final course outcomes are moderated by Visiting Examiners, (a human and physical geographer from other universities) with particular reference to borderline outcomes, Fail outcomes and the distribution of marks across the cohort.
+This means that every piece of assessment is marked by an Internal Examiner (usually the Module Leader), then a sample of work, including scripts from across the full range of marks, including all Fail marks, is then additionally marked by a second Internal Examiner to confirm standards. - The independent and placement linked dissertations (GG3001/5) are double marked.
+This means that two Internal Examiners mark the dissertation and agree a mark. - All final course outcomes are moderated by Visiting Examiners, (a human and physical geographer from other universities depending on whether it is a human or physical module) with particular reference to borderline outcomes, Fail outcomes and the distribution of marks across the cohort.
 Exceptionally, Visiting Examiners may be asked to mark a piece of student work where internal examiners are unable to agree. - The module leader, through the electronic marking process, submits marks to be uploaded to the centralised exam system. - During the exams period, the Exams team checks that there haven't been any transcription errors.
 In addition, there is a check to make sure any mark penalties (e.g. late submission or over-length work) are subtracted.